 I have multiple demos on my website.
 Commercial, eLearning, explainer, audiobook, trailer, accents and characters just to name a few, but if I had to limit production to one demo only, it would be a commercial demo.
 Not only because commercials are the mainstay of what I do, but because to my mind, that is the demo type that shows the greatest range.
+A commercial demo is also historically the type that agents expect above all others.

 Within a commercial demo, you can lay down your baseline storytelling voice, get a little wacky, then a little serious, be inspired, confide in a friend.
 It’s an opportunity to showcase multiple aspects of your talent in short (hopefully) entertaining clips that make your client, casting director or agent reach out and want more.